 State and Local Tax Deduction

 The SALT cap is bad news for people in areas with high taxes.
-The majority of homeowners in around 20 states have been writing off more than $10,000 in SALT each year, so they'll lose some of this deduction.
+The majority of homeowners in around 20 states have been writing off more than $10,000 in SALT each year, so many will lose some of this deduction.
 "This is going to hurt people in high-tax areas like New York and California," says Lisa Greene-Lewis, CPA and expert for TurboTax in California.
 Typical New Yorkers, for example, were taking SALT deductions around $22,000 a household.

 Rental Property Deduction